shalom-ormsby/stock-intelligence/ROADMAP.md

 ## Success Criteria

 **Phase 1 complete when:**
-- ✅ Can explain why any stock scores what it does
+- ✅ Can explain why any stock scores what it does (v2.5.3 - Scoring Config)
-- ✅ Know if patterns have predictive value (data-driven answer)
+- ✅ Know if patterns have predictive value (v2.5.4 - Pattern Backtesting)
-- ✅ Can run comparative analysis in seconds
+- ⏳ Can run comparative analysis in seconds (In Progress)
-- ✅ Confident in system's recommendations for real money decisions
+- ⏳ Confident in system's recommendations for real money decisions

 ---